RevealBi-SqlServer/.github/profile/README.md

 The following resources are available to help with the PoC:

-The following resources are available to help with the PoC:

-- **<a href="https://help.revealbi.io/web/" target="_blank">Documentation</a>**: Comprehensive documentation covering installation, licensing, and various features.
+- **[Documentation](https://help.revealbi.io/web/)**: Comprehensive documentation covering installation, licensing, and various features.
-- **<a href="https://github.com/RevealBi/sdk-samples-javascript" target="_blank">GitHub</a>**: The Reveal BI GitHub repository contains SDK samples, issue tracking for bug reports and feature requests, and discussions for community support.
+- **[GitHub](https://github.com/RevealBi/sdk-samples-javascript)**: The Reveal BI GitHub repository contains SDK samples, issue tracking for bug reports and feature requests, and discussions for community support.
 - **Support via Discord Channel**: A Discord channel dedicated to Reveal provides direct interaction with the product team.
-- **<a href="https://github.com/RevealBi/Reveal.Sdk/discussions" target="_blank">Support via GitHub Discussions</a>**: A GitHub channel dedicated to Reveal provides direct interaction with the product team.
+- **[Support via GitHub Discussions](https://github.com/RevealBi/Reveal.Sdk/discussions)**: A GitHub channel dedicated to Reveal provides direct interaction with the product team.
 Usually you'd use this if you can't access Discord due to corporate policy.
-- **<a href="https://www.youtube.com/@RevealBI/videos" target="_blank">YouTube Channel</a>**: Webinars and videos covering various aspects of Reveal are available on the YouTube channel.
+- **[YouTube Channel](https://www.youtube.com/@RevealBI/videos)**: Webinars and videos covering various aspects of Reveal are available on the YouTube channel.
-- **<a href="https://help.revealbi.io/api/javascript/latest/" target="_blank">JavaScript API</a>**: Reveal offers a comprehensive JavaScript API that allows customization of almost every aspect of the dashboard, including visualization chooser, editing modes, and adding custom elements.
+- **[JavaScript API](https://help.revealbi.io/api/javascript/latest/)**: Reveal offers a comprehensive JavaScript API that allows customization of almost every aspect of the dashboard, including visualization chooser, editing modes, and adding custom elements.
-- **<a href="https://help.revealbi.io/user/" target="_blank">User Documentation</a>**: Detailed documentation for end users of Reveal.
+- **[User Documentation](https://help.revealbi.io/user/)**: Detailed documentation for end users of Reveal.
-- **<a href="https://help.revealbi.io/playground/" target="_blank">Developer Playground</a>**: An interactive playground to experiment with Reveal BI's features.
+- **[Developer Playground](https://help.revealbi.io/playground/)**: An interactive playground to experiment with Reveal BI's features.
-- **<a href="https://github.com/RevealBi/Reveal.Sdk/issues" target="_blank">Add Feature Requests, Bug, Review Open Issues</a>**: Reveal's GitHub repository where you can review, add, comment on new or existing issues.
+- **[Add Feature Requests, Bug, Review Open Issues](https://github.com/RevealBi/Reveal.Sdk/issues)**: Reveal's GitHub repository where you can review, add, comment on new or existing issues.

 ## PoC Requirements